henryunisg/voice_analysis/README.md

 # Voice Source Analysis Project

 This project is focused on analyzing vocal data of entrepreneurial pitches.
-The analysis includes both male and female voice data, as well as specific analyses for different pitch types (Entrepreneur Elevator Pitch and Startup Battlefield).
+The analysis includes a main analysis, as well as specific analyses for both male and female voice data.
+Additionally, it includes a robustness analysis.

 ## Project Structure